 When is the final performance?

-Player’s Camp/Upstart Crows: 2:00 pm on the final Friday of camp.
+Shakespeare Player’s and Upstart Crows Camps: 2:00 pm on the final Friday of camp.
 Performances last 45-90 minutes depending on how many groups are in a particular camp.
-A potluck cast party immediately follows, and the day is finished by 4pm.
+For Virtual Camps, we encourage campers to continue our tradition of a post-show cast party by celebrating at home with their families and keeping the Zoom connection open to celebrate with their cast mates.

 Do you accept campers with special needs?